Generation War: Charlotte

 Charlotte (Miriam Stein), referred to as "Charly" by the circle of friends, secretly loves Wilhelm.
 When the war begins she volunteers as a nurse.
 She initially cannot bear to witness the suffering of wounded soldiers, but over the course of the campaign she hardens considerably.
 After being expelled from the operating theatre for dropping a scalpel, she is reassigned as a general nurse.
 Because the medical staff are overworked and in short supply, she is allowed to get assistance from local Ukrainian medical workers.
 She employs a Ukrainian assistant named Lilija who, when asked, denies being a Jew.
 After morphine goes missing, Charlotte investigates and discovers a photograph of Lilija's family standing in front of a menorah.
 She confronts Lilija, who admits to being a Jewish born medical doctor.
 Upon hearing this admission, Charlotte wrestles with her conscience but in the end decides to report her to the authorities.
 However, shortly afterwards, when she sees Gestapo officers approaching the ward she tries to warn Lilija to run away.
 But before Lilija can act, another German nurse points her out to the authorities who are "looking for a Jew hiding in the hospital" and they take her away.
 Charlotte's grief is further compounded when a wounded Friedhelm claims that Wilhelm was killed in action and she has an affair with the chief surgeon.
 Things only get worse when Wilhelm later turns up as a Penal Battalion soldier at her field hospital as the German Army is retreating on the Eastern Front.
 She angrily pushes Wilhelm away after confessing she is in love with him, and runs away to cry.
 When she regains her composure to try and speak with him again, she finds that he is gone.

 As the front very quickly closes in, Charlotte, a local aide, Sonja, and a group of seriously wounded soldiers fail to evacuate and are left behind to face the advancing Red Army, whose men kill the rest of the wounded soldiers in their beds and proceed to arrest Sonja as a collaborator and attempt to rape Charlotte.
-Just then Lilija, having been freed by the Russians and now in their service as an officer, shows up, saves Charlotte from rape and from further harm (execution) by arranging her inclusion as a nurse in the Soviet field hospital.
+Just then Lilija, having been freed by the Soviets and now in their service as an officer, shows up, saves Charlotte from rape and from further harm (execution) by arranging her inclusion as a nurse in the Soviet field hospital.
 She does however proceed to shoot Sonja, stating there was nothing she could do to alter a death penalty for a collaborator, noting that she has at least saved her from suffering sexual abuse at the hand of the soldiers.

 At the war's end, she, Wilhelm, and Viktor have a solemn reunion in the rubble of the bar where Greta worked.